amnexya/afc/README.md

 # floaty
-A floating window manager written in Python.
+A floating wayland compositor written in Python.